iris-hep/iris-hep.github.io/pages/docs/webdev.md

 ### Caching

 The website has two forms of caching.
-It will save InspireHEP access in `_cache`, and it optionally can download the Indico accesses to `_data/topical` and `_data/nsfreport`.
+It will save InspireHEP access data in `_cache`, and it optionally can download the Indico accesses to `_data/indico`.
 If you use

 ```bash
 bundle exec rake clobber